ZTerechshenko/Forecasting/Forecasting_icews_phoenix.md

 ![](Forecasting_icews_phoenix_files/figure-markdown_github/unnamed-chunk-11-1.png)

-Now let's look at recall and precision:
+Now let's look at precision-recall curve.
+Precision-recall curve shows the tradeoff between precision and recall for different threshold.
+Precision is a measure of result relevancy, while recall is a measure of how many truly relevant results are returned.
+A high area under the curve represents both high recall and high precision.

 ``` r
 perf <- performance(pred, "prec", "rec")